Shunto-0215/CS50_FinalProject/README.md

 #### When Launching this application

 Need to set SECRET KEY and Bing Search API KEY.
+You also require to initialize the database by using "init_db()" function in application.py